AminaB/devops/full_devops/aws/lift-shift/aws-lift-shift-app-workload.md

 - Route 53 : private DNS service

 ### aws stack
-- user access the site by using url (this url mentioned in goDaddy DSN)
+- user access the site by using url (this url mentioned in goDaddy DNS)
 - this endpoint connect to the LB using https, the certificate for https encryption will be in ACM
 - the ALB SG allow only https traffic
 - the ALB route to Tomcat in set of EC2 managed by ASG (these ec2 instances are in the same SG AND allow traffic on 8080 only from LB)